webgpu/webgpufundamentals/webgpu/lessons/webgpu-textures.md

 {{{example url="../webgpu-simple-textured-quad-mipmapfilter.html"}}}

-Hopefully you can see the progression form the top left with all filtering set to `nearest` to the bottom right where all filtering is set to `linear`.
+Hopefully you can see the progression from the top left with all filtering set to `nearest` to the bottom right where all filtering is set to `linear`.
-In particular since we added `mipmapFilter` in this example, if you click the image to show the checked texture where every mip level is a different color, you should be able to see that every plane at the top has `mipmapFilter` set to `nearest` so the point when switching from one mip level
+In particular, since we added `mipmapFilter` in this example, if you click the image to show the checked texture where every mip level is a different color, you should be able to see that every plane at the top has `mipmapFilter` set to `nearest` so the point when switching from one mip level